American Wigeon

 Key Features

-- White forehead and crown on breeding males (the 'baldpate')
+- White forehead or 'baldpate' on males

 When You’ll See Them